ncsa/ameriflux-pipeline/README.md

 ## Files :
 - data/
-  - This is the DATA_ROOT folder.
-Input and output data files are located here
+  - Input and output data files are located here by default.
-  - The user also has the option to provide full data path to all input and output files in config or .env files
+  - The user also has the option to provide full data path to all input and output files in config or .env file
-  - The DATA_ROOT folder can be changed by changing the config or .env file.
-  - All input and output files has path relative to this DATA_ROOT folder.
   - eddypro/input contains the input files for running eddypro
   - eddypro/output contains the output files from eddypro headless run
   - master_met/input contains the input files for creating master met data